Glimesh/api-docs/content/docs/api/Migration.md

 	- Can now contain upper case values.
 	- Max length increased to 255 characters.

 Our OAuth system now supports PKCE auth.
 This is a new standard and it is not required to use the API.
-We have a guide on getting it setup shortly.
+We have a guide on it [here](/api-docs/docs/authentication/accesstoken/pkceauth/).